Dalarö wreck: Archaeology

 The comparatively cold and brackish waters of the Baltic Sea are free from the "shipworm" Teredo navalis, which rapidly destroys submerged wood in most other seas.
 This means that the Baltic waters have an exceptional ability to conserve wrecks for hundreds of years, and has left the wooden construction of the Dalarö wreck largely intact.
 As on the Vasa, metal objects such as bolts have rusted away, but the wooden construction itself remains largely intact.

-The wreck has been the object of several investigations by marine archaeologists from Swedish National Maritime Museum, Södertörn University, the University of Southampton and Stockholm University.
+The wreck has been the object of several investigations by marine archaeologists from the Swedish National Maritime Museum, Södertörn University, the University of Southampton and Stockholm University.
 Since the hull is intact and the sinking occurred suddenly, the wreck contains a multitude of objects that are interesting to archaeologists and historians.
 On the top deck there are several interesting finds, both ship equipment and other assorted items, including a musket.
 Two of the three masts are still standing, and the damaged windlass (used to winch up the anchor) can be clearly seen.
 There is an intact cabinet containing carpenter's tools, including an axe, a plane and an awl.
 Of the several cannon with which the ship was once armed only one remains, complete with its gun carriage.

 The hold has not been excavated and thoroughly examined, but in it are coal and a large quantity of stoneware Bartmann jugs, probably containing wine destined for the Swedish market.
 The divers who first located the wreck brought up the glass bottle that bore the crest of the English Boynton or Ogle families, a bowl, a drinking cup and one of the Bartmann jugs.
 Since the official announcement of the find in 2007, only two further objects have been brought up for analysis.
 One, the wooden butt of a flintlock pistol, helps date the find.
 The 1.9 meter-long lion figurehead lying next to the ship was also brought up and recorded in a 3D scanner.
 Both objects were then returned to their original positions on or near the wreck.